 So far as we can tell, the fava or broad bean is the only European/Mediterranean variety of bean commonly available other than lentils and chickpeas.
 It is therefore what we use in recipes that call for beans.

-In interpreting recipes that contain a specific number of eggs, we usually assume that the average medieval egg is smaller a modern large egg; we have no evidence for whether this is correct other than how the recipes come out.
+In interpreting recipes that contain a specific number of eggs, we usually assume that the average medieval egg is somewhat smaller than a modern large egg; we have no evidence for whether this is correct other than how the recipes come out.
 When we specify a number of eggs in the worked out version of a recipe, they are large eggs.

 Our recipes occasionally show an ingredient in brackets.
 This means either that it is described as optional in the original or that it is something, usually salt, that is not mentioned in the original but that we think should have been—one of our sources says that he doesn’t mention salt because everyone knows to put it in—or, occasionally, that it is something in the recipe that we were unable to get and so omitted.
 Which it is should be clear from context.